hk-speedrunning/HK-Rules/game-rules.md

   - **FrameRateCap**: May be set to any value above 50.
   - **CameraShakeMultiplier**: May be set to any value.
 - Using in-game Vsync to limit framerate is allowed so long as the target monitor's refresh rate remains consistent during the run.
-- Using in-game Frame Rate Cap or external tools to limit framerate is allowed so long as the target framerate is at least 50fps.
-Going below 50fps is not allowed.
-If either of these options are used in your run then you must have a clearly visible FPS display in your recording.
-First time offenders will be given a warning and, as long as there is nothing else wrong with the run, it will be accepted up to the verifier's discretion.
-Additional offenses will result in a rejection.
+- If either either Vsync or Frame-Rate-Cap are toggled during the run, you must have a clearly visible FPS display in your recording.

 ### Third-party programs

-- Using a third-party program to limit framerate is allowed so long as the target framerate is 50fps or above and remains consistent during the run.
+- Using a third-party program to limit framerate is allowed so long as the target framerate is 50fps or above and the cap is not modified or disabled during the run.
 - Macros and turbo functions are not allowed, with the below exceptions:
   - "SOCD cleaners", used to adjust the behaviour of overlapping left+right inputs (see [socd_cleaner.exe](https://github.com/valignatev/socd/releases/download/0.0.8/socd_cleaner.exe))
   - Macros used to map mouse inputs 1-to-1 to keyboard inputs (see [blue.exe](https://github.com/hk-speedrunning/HK-Resources/raw/main/External%20Tools/Blue/blue.exe)) and vice versa (see [KeyboardToClick.ahk](https://github.com/hk-speedrunning/HK-Resources/raw/main/External%20Tools/KeyboardToClick/KeyboardToClick.ahk))